istana/bigpicture/README.md

 3. themeable, highly customizable
 4. intuitive text formatting or multimedia upload
 5. comfortable administration, statistics and monitoring interface
 6. content can be backed up to local computer easily, including multimedia
 7. the support for Markdown, Textile, HTML, plaintext and LaTeX formulas out of the box (both source and WYSIWYG)
-8. multimedia like image, audio, gallery are first class citizens like article, uploading and processing of multimedia is easy and automatic
+8. multimedia like image, audio, gallery are first class citizens like article
 9. serialization to other formats - HTML with embedded images, ePub (native, not convert which is hard to handle), escaped shell sequence, JSON, XML, ...

 10. passive social functions - can see referrers, search engines, sends and receives pingbacks and webmentions
 11. active social functions - RSS exports, publish to Facebook or YouTube automatically via API, keep videos synchronized with YouTube, comments